 Dakota first began creatively writing around the age of ten.
 She's always had a passion for the art form.
-Whether she's authoring a book, script, poem, or song- each experience lifts her.
+Whether she's authoring a book, short story, script, poem, or song- each experience is therapeutically lifting.

 Sugar shack, sugar shame